 Product Liability – When there is a defect in the product, whether it is in the manufacturing or the design, or the manufacturer fails to warn customers of a safety issue, anyone involved in selling the product to consumers can be held responsible in a class action lawsuit.
 An example of this is a class action against the manufacturer of airbags when it was revealed that its airbags had the propensity to explode on impact.

 Employment Class Action – Sometimes, a corporate practice can impact many of the employees.
 The most common example of this is when the company violates wage or overtime laws.
-Other instances that can give rise to this type of lawsuit is a corporate pattern of discrimination.
+Another instance that can give rise to this type of lawsuit is a corporate pattern of discrimination.
 Note that for certain types of employment class actions, the plaintiff will actually have to opt into the lawsuit as opposed to automatically becoming a plaintiff.

 When you have an initial consultation with a lawyer, you will need to bring some sort of documentation to help demonstrate the facts of the case.
 While you do not need to bring each and every single document related to your case, you should bring enough that the lawyer will be able to get an initial impression of your case.
 This may include pictures or other important pieces of evidence that can present a visual picture of what happened.
 The first person who you need to convince that your case has validity is an attorney since they will be investing their time and effort into the case, and they will not be paid if your case goes nowhere.